wolfenazz/YzPzCode/README.md

 This generates a native installer for your current platform.

+⸻

 macOS

 Install Rust first if needed:

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-Restart the terminal after installation.
+Restart your terminal after installation.

-If you install an unsigned .dmg, macOS may require you to explicitly allow the application:
+If you install an unsigned .dmg, macOS may require you to explicitly allow the application.

+You can either:

-* Right-click the app → Open
+1. Right-click the application and select Open
-* Or use System Settings → Privacy & Security → Open Anyway
+2. Go to System Settings → Privacy & Security → Open Anyway

+[!NOTE]
 Code signing is still being worked on for supported desktop platforms.

 ⸻